Business News

 Kemi Badenoch announcing stamp duty abolition plan at Conservative conference

-In a stunning political announcement that could reshape Britain’s property landscape, Conservative leader Kemi Badenoch has committed to completely abolish stamp duty land tax.
+In a stunning political announcement that could reshape Britain’s property market, Conservative leader Kemi Badenoch has committed to completely abolish stamp duty land tax.
 During her closing speech at the Conservative Party conference in Manchester, Badenoch declared this radical tax reform would remove what she called an ‘unconservative tax’ preventing millions from achieving home ownership dreams.

 Badenoch’s Bold Move to Abolish Stamp Duty